daily-demos/daily-prejoin-presence/README.md

-# Daily boilerplate
+# Daily Prejoin Presence

-A boilerplate repository to be used as a template for Daily demos.
+This demo shows a list of participants who have already entered a video call.
+This allows a user who is about to enter a Daily room to know who is already in the room before they join the call.

 ![Demo screenshot description](./screenshot.png)